peter-dickinson-books/peterdickinson.com/content/murdermanor.md

 In 1871, the householder was Thomas Barnard, who lived there with his wife Sarah and two daughters and two sons, but no living-in servants.
 In 1881, the householder was a Mrs Coles, a widow, and living with her were a housekeeper, a cook, a kitchen-maid, a housemaid, a butler, and a groom.
 Six servants to look after one woman.
 She would probably have had a couple more maids coming in from the village, and at least three gardeners living in cottages up the road.
 Mrs Coles was the widow of a retired Army general, the younger son of a neighbouring family and so not himself immensely rich.
 She appears to have moved here after her husband’s death to be near her sister, who lived in a larger house a hundred yards along the main road.
 The sister was married to the rector of the village, a Mr Bishop, and they had nine servants living in the house, including an upper- and an under-housemaid, a footman, and a page.

 This is part of the reality which tends to get forgotten.
-You find it in the television series Upstairs, Downstairs, except that that depicted a very grand establishment.
+You find it in the television series _Upstairs, Downstairs_, except that that depicted a very grand establishment.
 In fact, there were, right up until the Second World War, an enormous number of not particularly special houses which employed what now seems an astonishing number of servants, and at astonishingly low wages.
 It was upon their work and their lives that the whole myth is founded.
 That world could not exist without them.

 One of the reasons why one is not instantly aware of this fact is that there was a convention whereby servants were invisible.
 Just after the war, my mother moved to a modest-sized house at the centre of a village.
 It had an awkward-shaped triangular garden, with the house at the base and the various sheds up at the apex.
 A six-foot wall ran from the house to the sheds, making the awkward triangle into two thin and almost impossible further triangles.
 The sole function of the wall seems to have been to allow the servants to come and go, fetching coal in for the fires and so on, without being seen by the guests sitting in their deck-chairs on the long thin lawn.
 You can still work out how my own house was organized internally, with separate channels of communication, front and back, so that the servants could do their work without impinging on the nobs in the front rooms.
 Dolly Baker, who lived in the village all her life and died only last year, had worked in the house as scullery-maid in the 1920s, coming in by the day from her mother’s cottage.
 I once asked her to walk round the house with me and tell me what the rooms had looked like back in those days.
 “Oh, no,” she said.
 “I was never let set foot beyond the kitchen.
 I couldn’t tell you about the front.”